-How to Pass the CAT4 Level D Test in 2023 (Guide + Tips)
+How to Pass the Year 7 CAT4 Level D Test in 2024: Guide and Tips

 The Cognitive Abilities Test, or CAT4, is an assessment taken by students aged 6 to 17 in the United Kingdom and Republic of Ireland to access the child’s potential.

 It provides an accurate insight into a student’s learning capability and academic potential.
 The CAT4 is an important test, as the results enable teachers to understand how pupils learn and decide if additional support is needed.